 The easiest way to hook hemp is to pin prick on the top of the seed (One which has not opened after cooking) two small holes either side of the shell, so that you can pass a wide gape hook through (As if you are hooking a maggot) I use a knot picker or a small darning needle.
 This way you not only keep the hemp seed on but can catch quite a few before re hooking.
 If you are fishing close in you can push the shank of the hook into the split, however you may have to re bait when you miss a bite.
 Feed sparingly when you start to fish then increase when you attract a large shoal.
 I only use tares on the hook, cook them until they soften (Not to soft) squeeze one when cooking until they feel right for hooking..I hope this has helped, let me know how you get on.

-only been fishing for a few months and love every minute of it and I've
+fishing for a few months and love every minute of it and

-just tried my hand at feeder fishing.
-I set up using a feeder that slides up
+I've just tried my hand at feeder fishing.
+I set up using a feeder

 Tight lines Clive